How to Make A Beautiful Fruit Tray

 - red grapes

-- fresh florals food safe
+- fresh florals, (food safe and edible)

 - Make sure all fruit has been washed and scrubbed cleaned.